zingale/phy504/docs/source/git-branches.rst

       git checkout 69eb3bf482bd78c3bf63e890f52b9aac33d5ee2a

-Note that you don't need to type out the entire hash -- you only need the starting bits, as long as it is unique.
+Note that you don't need to type out the entire hash---you only need the starting bits, as long as it is unique.

 This command puts you in a detached branch, but you could make it a named branch by using